Key takeaways

 Decreased engagement

 A noticeable decrease in engagement is one of the first signs of quiet quitting.
-Employees who stop participating in meetings, discussions, or brainstorming sessions — especially if they previously have been vocal — is a warning sign.
+Employees who stop participating in meetings, discussions, or brainstorming sessions, especially if they previously have been vocal, are a warning sign.

 What to look for in a disengaged employee: